darryltanzil/invoice-object-generator/README.md

 and others.

 ## User Stories
-* As a user, I want to be able to input the hours I've worked, and my hourly wage.
+* As a user, I want to be able to add Invoice Line items to an Invoice.
-* As a user, I want to be able to generate a PDF that represents my salary.
+* As a user, I want to be able to input the hours I've worked, and my hourly wage into my Invoice Line Items.
-* As a user, I want to be able to download this PDF.
+* As a user, I want to be able to view a list of my invoices.
-* As a user, I want to be able to add a **Time Entry** to an **Invoice**.
+* As a user, I want to be able to see what Invoice Line Items are added to a specific invoice.